 Paralysis may have various effects on intra-abdominal pressure:

 (1) Relaxation of muscles in the abdominal wall will improve the abdominal compliance, thereby reducing the intra-abdominal pressure.

 (2) Some patients are performing a substantial amount of the work of breathing, which tends to decrease their intrathoracic pressures.
 In this situation, paralysis will cause a transition to purely passive, positive-pressure ventilation – increasing their intrathoracic pressure, and thereby increasing the intra-abdominal pressure.(32204721)

 Short-term paralysis may be trialed, but this doesn't appear to cause persistent improvement.
 Paralysis may be used temporarily as a bridge to another intervention (e.g., laparotomy).(27016163)

 To keep this page small and fast, questions & discussion about this post can be found on another page here.

-- Avoid intubation of patients with borderline abdominal compartment syndrome if possible (pressurization of the thorax may increase intra-abdominal pressure).
+Avoid intubation of patients with borderline abdominal compartment syndrome if possible (pressurization of the thorax may worsen intra-abdominal pressure).

 Epic lecture by Thomas Scalea on poly-compartment syndrome: